 - 1. One 45° ULC PVC elbow for installation on exhaust venting, - 2.
-One 45° ULC PVC elbow for installation on air intake venting, - Wire mesh screens for installation on the intake and outlet terminations to prevent objects from blocking the venting system.
-See Vent Screens (page 21). - 2" Dia x 3.00"L PVC Pipe for connection to blower intake in PV (Power Vent) installations. - 5.
-2" rubber coupling for connections to condensate/exhaust elbow.
+One 45° ULC PVC elbow for installation on air intake venting, - 3.
+Wire mesh screens for installation on the intake and outlet terminations to prevent objects from blocking the venting system.
+See Vent Screens (page 24). - 2" Dia x 3.00"L PVC Pipe for connection to blower intake in PV (Power Vent) installations. - 5.
+2" rubber coupling for connections to condensate/exhaust tee. - 6.
+Condensate/Exhaust tee. - 7.
+Outlet pressure switch soft tubing for connection to Condensate/Exhaust tee.

-Debris screens are to be installed at the termination to keep foreign materials out of the venting.
+Debris screens are to be installed at the terminations to keep foreign materials out of the venting.